BER Analysis for two-hop Co-operative Non-orthogonal Multiple Access (CNOMA) Relaying Scheme

-Non-orthogonal multiple access (NOMA) is the remarkable multiple access technique to achieve the desirable system capacity.
-In order to upgrade the spectral efficiency of cell-edge users, cooperative non-orthogonal multiple access (CNOMA) is engaged in a system, where downlink signal is transmitted after performing superposition coding (SC).
-In order to see the BER performance, we derive the expressions for error probability.
-The proposed scheme can provide a reasonable increase in transmission rate of a cell-edge user without degrading the rates of near users.
-A sumptuous deal with recent attention has been devoted to analyze the CNOMA system.
-Until now, the exact bit error rate (BER) expressions for proposed downlink CNOMA relaying systems have not been reported yet.
-In this article, we provide the exact closed-form BER expressions for binary signaling schemes for downlink CNOMA system over additive white Gaussian noise (AWGN) channel.
-Finally, the derived BER expressions are verified through Monte Carlo simulations.
-The proposed scenario increases the BER, however it accommodates multiple users on a single carrier.
+The exceptional multiple access technique is Non-orthogonal multiple access (NOMA) to achieve the desirable system capacity for future generation.
+To upgrade the spectral efficiency of cell-edge users, cooperative non-orthogonal multiple access (CNOMA) is engaged in a system, where a downlink signal is transmitted after performing superposition coding (SC).
+In order to observe the bit error rate (BER) performance, we get the error probability expressions.
+The proposed scheme can render an acceptable increase in transmission rate of a cell-edge user without demeaning the rates of near users.
+A sumptuous deal with current observation has been devoted to analyze the CNOMA system.
+Until now, the exact bit error rate (BER) expressions for proposed downlink CNOMA relaying networks have not been reported.
+In this article, we render the exact closed-form BER expressions for binary signaling schemes for downlink CNOMA system over additive white Gaussian noise (AWGN) channel.
+Lastly, the derived BER expressions are vindicated through Monte Carlo simulations.
+The proposed scenario increases the BER, however, it accommodates multiple users on a single carrier.

-R. Alsakarnah and J. Ilow, “Superposition coding in alternate df relaying systems with inter-relay interference cancellation,” 2017 IEEE 13th International Conference on Wireless and Mobile Computing, Networking and Communications (WiMob), pp.104–109, Oct 2017.
+2. Alsakarnah, R., & Ilow, J., (2017), “Superposition coding in alternate DF relaying systems with inter-relay interference cancellation”, IEEE 13th International Conference on Wireless and Mobile Computing, Networking and Communications (WiMob), pp.104–109.

 3. Benjebbour, A., Li, A., Saito, K., Kishiyama, Y., (2015), “Downlink non-orthogonal multiple access (NOMA) combined with single user MIMO (SU-MIMO)”, IEICE Transactions on Communications, Vol. E98-B, No.8, pp.1415-1425.